jharvey55/SymReg/README.md

 These help visualize the process of SymReg finding an approximate equation for the dataset.
 Each update represents a instance where the algorithm found an equation with a better fitness (smaller RMSE), and shows what that equation looks like plotted against the provided dataset.
+In the title string, the E is the current number of evaluations and R is the current RMSE value.
+The blue dots are the test data and the orange thoughts are the current best solution.

 ![](https://github.com/jharvey55/SymReg/blob/portfolio/examples/f21/images/f21_BGA-Cross_long.gif)
 <br>*Visualization of Equation 2 using BGA loop and Crossover*